A whimsical DIY paper towel holder made from a croquet mallet. Cute idea for picnics and summer barbecues!

 - Enjoy your new fancy paper towel holder!

-If you want to actually play croquet with your croquet set, the United States Croquet Association has rules on How to Play Croquet.
-It’s not nearly as easy as Alice in Alice In Wonderland makes it out to be.
+If you want to actually play croquet with your croquet set, LL Beans has printable rules on How to Play Croquet.
+It's not nearly as easy as Alice in Alice In Wonderland makes it out to be.
 Wonder if flamingos as mallets are the key?

 Speaking of flamingos and all sorts of summer stuff, I have a fun Christmas In July post coming on Friday morning you are going to want to see.
 Grab your ice skates and thermos of hot chocolate and meet me back here on Friday!